jim-shaw-bluenote/jim-shaw-bluenote.github.io/_pages/about.md

 ---

 <p>
 Hi there!
 I am an <a href="https://www.nserc-crsng.gc.ca/Students-Etudiants/PD-NP/cpra-bprc_eng.asp#a1">NSERC Postdoctoral Fellow</a> at Harvard Medical School and Dana-Farber Cancer Institute.
 I work with <a href="https://hlilab.github.io/">Heng Li</a>.
+You can reach me at jshaw(at)ds.dfci.harvard.edu.
 </p>

 <p>